LinuxCommandLibrary

 quit

-Attempts to restart the printer daemon (lpd) on the specified printer.
+Attempts to restart a printer daemon for the specified printer, useful if it has crashed.

-Displays the status of the specified printer or all printers if none is provided.
+Displays the status of the specified printer or all printers, showing daemon status, queue enabled state, and number of jobs.

 DESCRIPTION